Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 Courses accredited by the CIOB are preferred.
 A postgraduate or professional qualification isn't usually necessary at entry level, though as a graduate or trainee construction manager it's likely that you'll work towards gaining chartership with the CIOB (or another professional institution) during your first few years on the job.

 It can still be possible to become a construction manager if you've studied an unrelated degree and the CIOB's Graduate Conversion Certificate (GCC) offers a suitable pathway through to chartership in three years.
-For more information, see the CIOB Become a Member section on its website.
+For more information, see the CIOB Become a Member.

 Alternatively, it's possible to work your way up to this position by gaining experience in other roles in the industry, such as site supervisor, surveyor or building technician, or by completing a traineeshipÌý´Ç°ùÌýapprenticeship.